 Dr. Edward Schaeffer’s research activities concentrate on the prostate with an emphasis on the diagnosis, treatment outcomes, the molecular biology of lethal prostate cancer and populations at risk for aggressive, lethal disease.
 His discoveries in this field have resulted in defining manuscripts that have altered the basic scientific understanding of prostate cancer and have changed clinical care pathways multiple times.
-Dr. Schaeffer’s CV provides many examples of these accomplishments: He has 171 publications with 101 as first or last author.
-His h-index is 28 and his i10-index is 62 with 4254 citations as of August1st, 2015.
+Dr. Schaeffer’s CV provides many examples of these accomplishments: He has 350 publications, an h-index of 40 and 6,783 citations as of January 2020.

-His scientific aptitude is reflected in his continuous governmental funding of his work since his appointment in 2007 and his most recent large NIH award – a U01 on the “Molecular and cellular characterization of screen detected and lethal prostate cancers”
+His scientific aptitude is reflected in his continuous governmental funding of his work since his appointment in 2007 and a large NIH award – a U01 on the “Molecular and cellular characterization of screen detected and lethal prostate cancers”

 Molecular Biology of prostate development and prostatic disease.
 Dr. Schaeffer’s most basic research has focused on striking similarities between the invasive, growth charged phases of prostatic development and prostatic diseases.
 With this work, Dr. Ted Schaeffer proposed the concept that the lineage of a prostate epithelial cell is established early, upon exposure to androgen, and that this lineage affects subsequent re-activation of embryonic growth pathways in pathologic prostatic conditions including BPH and prostate cancer.
 This body of work has resulted in an international recognition as a prostate embryologist and established the paradigm of “lineage addiction” of the prostate epithelial cell to androgen signaling.
 It has served as the basis for continuous funding in his lab since 2007, including the prestigious Howard Hughes Medical Institute Early Careers Award.
 Dr. Schaeffer remains the only Urologist to ever have received this highly competitive grant.